 The term "Black Friday" was coined many years ago in retail to mark the break-even point for the year of a retailer.
-Since so much of the revenue comes in the last 5 weeks of the year due to holiday spending, most retailers are at a loss for the year until this day - the day after Thanksgiving.
+Since so much of the revenue comes in the last 5 weeks of the year due to holiday spending, most retailers are at a loss for the year until this day (the day after Thanksgiving).

-When writing a Business Plan, you will need to plot the break-even point for your retail business.
+When writing a business plan, you will need to plot the break-even point for your retail business.
 For many retailers (if not most) it is not until year three that we see real upward trends.
 The first few years have so many costs associated with customer acquisition that it is hard to reach break-even.

-A Business Owner's Salary and the Breakeven Point
+A Business Owner's Salary and the Break-even Point

 Here is the hardest reality for the retail business owner.
 If you are the owner of the store, the break-even point is where you must be before you take a salary.
 Take it before that time and you are simply draining your cash.
-Also consider, if you are taking a salary from the beginning, then your Financial Plan should show a break-even point much further down the calendar since salary, in this case, is a fixed cost.
+Also consider, if you are taking a salary from the beginning, then your financial plan should show a break-even point much further down the calendar since salary, in this case, is a fixed cost.

-I cannot tell you how many times I have seen retailer fail because of this last point.
+A number of retailers end up failing because of this last point.
 They fail to plan for their own payroll (or lack thereof) for the first year or two.
 While you can pay yourself a salary during this time, you should only do so if you are the employee as well.
 In other words, would the business have to pay someone to fill that role?

 An example of this would be if you were the owner and the store manager.
 The business requires a store manager to operate.
 If you serve that role, then you can pay yourself that money.

-Many people dream of owning their own business but don't want to put the hours in actually operating it.
+Many people dream of owning their own business but don't want to put the hours in for actually operating it.
 They see it as an investment.
 With today's expenses (payroll, insurance, rent) it's just not possible.